awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-getting-started.md

 ## Step 1: Select a load balancer type<a name="select-load-balancer-type"></a>

-Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
+Elastic Load Balancing supports different types of load balancers\.
 For this tutorial, you create a Classic Load Balancer\.
-Alternatively, to create an Application Load Balancer, see [Getting started with Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancer-getting-started.html) in the *User Guide for Application Load Balancers*\.
-To create a Network Load Balancer, see [Getting started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) in the *User Guide for Network Load Balancers*\.

 **To create a Classic Load Balancer**